 The mention of Performance Management stirs up different emotions among employees and managers and mostly these feelings are negative.

-In 2015 Microsoft and Dell abandoned performance reviews – according to Fortune “Microsoft and Dell are ditching employee performance reviews” by Geoff Colvin @geoffcolvin OCTOBER 29, 2015, 12:16 PM EDT.
+In 2015 Microsoft and Dell abandoned performance reviews.
+According to Fortune “Microsoft and Dell are ditching employee performance reviews”.
+Sensational headlines like this spark conversation around the people management world.

-So does that mean the emphasis of performance management should be placed on training the managers on how to communicate with each other using the tools that they are prescribed as to force a performance conversation?
-I think the answer to this question has to be yes.
+If this is the case what are they moving towards?
+Dave Calhoun, former GE executive, once said that “the whole point of performance management is to force a conversation.
+Many managers absolutely hate to tell employees, rigorously and honestly, where they stand”.
+So does this means that the emphasis of performance management should be placed on training the managers on how to communicate with each other using the tools that they are prescribed as to force a performance conversation?

-When you begin to look at the culture, companies objectives and employee and managers performance you now need to include a few more areas;
+When you begin to look at the culture, companies objectives and employee and managers performance you now need to include a few more areas:

-Let’s take items 2-6 and look at these in the context of company and employee performance.
+Since culture is a very complex topic and a subject of its own, lets focus on items 2-6 and look at these in the context of company and employee performance.

 In short performance management is really about the ongoing management of people.
 If you think you can rollout a successful performance management ecosystem in a company by just adopting a prescribed automated system and have it working effectively after one year you are kidding yourself.